How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 Governors are initiatives that block meaningful progress on higher-value projects until they are completed.
 Data centralization is the most common governor in mid-market organizations: you cannot build high-impact AI or analytics capabilities on top of siloed, inconsistent data.
 No matter how good your AI ambitions are, a governor that sits upstream of them controls your actual ceiling.
 Governors often look underwhelming on a standalone ROIC calculation; their true value is the bottleneck they remove.

 Platform Investments act as force multipliers.
-Rather than blocking specific initiatives, platform investments reduce the Investment side of the ROIC equation for every subsequent project that runs on top of them.
+Rather than blocking specific initiatives, platform investments reduce the investment required for every subsequent project that runs on top of them.
 A shared integration layer, a data warehouse, a consolidated identity platform – these create infrastructure that makes previously out-of-reach projects not just feasible, but dramatically cheaper and faster to execute.
 Platform investments often have modest direct returns but compounding downstream value that a project-by-project analysis will systematically undercount.

 Organizational Disruption & Oversight Span of Control · The Real Factors Everyone Ignores